 This is a good way to minimize writer’s block and a great way to get you out of your usual location and around some actual human beings. ?

 If your workspace at home is not very inductive of your work, then getting out into a more inductive space, like a park or a coffee shop, can really help boost your productivity.

 Take breaks and go outside

-Breaks are an important part of the working processes, it may seem counter-intuitive to increase your productivity, but by taking breaks, you’re allowing ideas to settle, your brain to rest up and to catch a breath before pushing on again.
+Breaks are an important part of the working process, it may seem counter-intuitive to increase your productivity, but by taking breaks, you’re allowing ideas to settle, your brain to rest up, and to catch a breath before pushing on again.

 By going outside and taking a short walk, you’ll absorb some sunlight, get your blood flowing, and enjoy some fresh air.

 We have a pair of energetic dogs, so we tend to take quite a few enforced breaks if you know what I mean. ?